Feature request #3253

 Maybe the issue can be closed with the Mask plugin?

-#4 Updated by Alister Hood almost 5 years ago
+#4 Updated by Alister Hood about 11 years ago

 - Assignee deleted (

 - Pull Request or Patch supplied set to No

 I'm aware of the mask plugin, but this certainly shouldn't be closed with it.
 It is just an automated version of what I described as the "Current way of achieving the task".
 So it is still a clumsy workaround, and it doesn't even work around the labelling issue.

 I guess you are right that drawing a mask over the top would typically be more efficient than trimming each layer before labelling.
 However I think instead of refactoring the labelling engine to choose if labels are under some layers, it would be easier to add the ability to select a layer to be on top of everything (including labels and map decorations).

 Mapinfo uses a slightly more sophisticated mask approach.
 Instead of creating a layer to be on top of everything, you choose an object and do "Set clip region", and it draws a mask based on that object.
 You don't need extra mask layers in your layer list and on your disk.